EN

 1.6 Current bottlenecks

-Despite recent progressive improvements within the insurance industry, mental health care remains under-discussed with a gap in the Hong Kong market, as it is still subject to:
+Despite recent coverage improvements, mental health care remains underdiscussed, with a coverage gap in the Hong Kong market, as it is still subject to:

-1 - Intolerance for pre-existing mental health conditions:
+1 - Exclusion of pre-existing mental health conditions:

 While insurance providers are looking to increase mental health cover, pre-existing mental health conditions constitute a material obstacle.
 When applicants declare past mental care, this usually leads to exclusion on such future care.

-We at Alea have witnessed the strong disconnect that exists between the insurer’s marketing of its mental health benefits with its accessibility to consumers that need it most, the ones that have sought care.
+We at Alea have witnessed the strong disconnect between insurers' marketing of their mental health benefits and the actual accessibility to consumers who need it most, the ones who have sought mental health treatment in the past.

 2 - Exclusion of self-inflicted harm: